tmcgilchrist/ghuntley/content/lately.md

 # what I'm considering doing
 - Sketching up how we could automate closed captions for twitch broadcasters.
 It's annoying that a segment of society is being excluded by default.
-- Why use generic basic gifs in social media?
+- Why use generic basic gifs on social media?
 Follow Chloe Condon's lead

 {{< tweet 1026874774922772481 >>}}
 {{< tweet 1026875224107536385 >>}}